matija-marijan/matijamarijan.com/_pages/about.md

 Here are some things about me:

-I am a PhD student at the University of Belgrade, School of Electrical Engineering, researching in the field of machine learning applications in signal processing.
+I am a PhD student at the University of Belgrade, researching advanced AI/ML methods for audio signal processing, with focus on spatial audio, microphone array processing, sound source localization, and geometric deep learning.

-I currently work as a research assistant at the Institute for Artificial Intelligence Research and Development of Serbia, where I study the applications of artificial intelligence in computational biology.
+I currently work as a research assistant at the Institute for Artificial Intelligence R&D of Serbia, where I develop AI/ML pipelines for computational biology, including drug development, molecular optimization, and protein engineering.

 In my free time, I enjoy road and mountain biking.
 I do most of my thinking on the trails, and that's where most of the research roadblocks get solved!